vefunder/protocol-research-review/articles/multichain/multichain.md

 Curve leverages three Multichain products to enable cross-chain gauges: The AnyCall app, the cross-chain bridge, and the router. (see [proposal](https://gov.curve.fi/t/cip-62-63-multi-chain-gauges-to-spread-the-crv-love-on-side-chains-and-l2s/1747)).

-Curve uses anyCall to assign cross-chain boosted CRV rewards based on relative veCRV owned by pool LPs, just as boosting functions on mainnet.
-Before the anyCall implementation, Curve could transfer weekly emissions via the cross-chain bridge, but without boosting capability.

-With the implementation of cross-chain gauges, CRV rewards originate from the mainnet gauge system, and are transferred weekly to childchains.
+For cross-chain gauges, CRV gauge emissions are minted on Ethereum and transferred weekly to childchains.
 The cross-chain gauge logic consists of two contracts: The [Root Liquidity Gauge](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/RootGaugeFactory.vy) contract deployed on Ethereum and the [Child Liquidity Gauge](https://github.com/curvefi/curve-xchain-factory/blob/master/contracts/ChildGaugeFactory.vy) contract deployed on other L1s, L2s, and sidechains.

-Curve’s origin hub is Ethereum, and all other chains are connected via a child gauge.
+Curve uses anyCall to assign cross-chain boosted CRV rewards based on relative veCRV owned by pool LPs, similar to boosting functionality on mainnet.
+This funcionality is not currently available from the Curve UI, and has so far seen limited use.

 The image below shows an example of a cross-chain gauge setup.
 From Fantom (child gauge) to Ethereum (root gauge).